BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - General Hunter

-**ACTIVE/PASSIVE RULES**

-- **Hands off the shiny shirt, that's mine!** `ACTIVE` - During a Scenario that involves picking up and carrying Objectives, and during his Move, Shagrat can choose a friendly model within 3" who is carrying an Objective and take an Intelligence test.
+- **Hands off the shiny shirt, that's mine!** `ACTIVE`

+During a Scenario that involves picking up and carrying Objectives, and during his Move, Shagrat can choose a friendly model within 3" who is carrying an Objective and take an Intelligence test.
 If passed, he gains possession of the Objective, even if not normally allowed to be passed.
 He can also carry multiple Objectives, even if the Scenario normally doesn't allow for it.

-- **Cleaving Blow** `ACTIVE` - If this model rolls a natural 6 To Wound, and the Wound is successful, the target suffers 2 Wounds rather than 1.
+- **Cleaving Blow** `ACTIVE`

+If this model rolls a natural 6 To Wound, and the Wound is successful, the target suffers 2 Wounds rather than 1.

 </div>